 - Financial Reporting

 What is Minority Interest?

-In accounting world minority interest means the ownership in subsidiary company not owned by holding company.
+In accounting world minority interest means the ownership in subsidiary company not owned by holding company which is also know as Parent Company.
 For a Company to be a holding company it must always hold more than 50% of the shares in its subsidiary company.